 Proper travel emergency preparation is becoming increasingly important for organizations operating abroad.
 Well-developed emergency management and continuity of operations plans will include numerous elements that are designed to better ensure safety, security, and an organization’s overall ability to function when faced with adversity.

 Tripwires and reverse-tripwires are just one small part of emergency planning, and remain an intricate topic.
-In-house security experts and a travel risk management provider can carefully weigh organizational risk tolerance to help develop these emergency preparation tactics.
+A travel risk management partner can carefully weigh organizational risk tolerance to help develop these emergency preparation tactics.
 For more information about travel security and holistic travel risk management, contact us today.